St. Paul Podcast

 It could just be that St. Paul needs you as much as you need the church.
 There’s a service just right for your weekend rhythms.

 All of St. Paul’s weekend services include Holy Communion.
 God’s gifts of bread and wine assure us of Christ’s forgiveness and presence in our lives.
-The table is open to all baptized Christians.
+The Lord’s Table is open to believers of all Christian traditions.
 Come and eat.

 Let the children come

 We believe that children belong in worship.
 When you worship together in a regular way, the presence of God is built into family life.
 Children receive a special welcome: